Couples

 How do I handle in-law conflict during the holidays specifically?

-Holiday conflicts are predictable, which is actually an advantage.
+Holiday conflicts are predictable, which is an advantage.
 Sit down at least four weeks before the holiday season and agree on the schedule, visit duration, sleeping arrangements, and budget for gifts.
 Having a written plan eliminates most of the improvised negotiations that lead to blowups.

 Is it ever okay to let my partner handle their own family without me?